smaugmuds/xsmaug/README.md

 	- MCCP and MSSP
 	- New Weather System and Calendar
 	- HotBoot!
+	- Dump Objects and Mobs to files
+	- Quest bits added.
 	- Mounts and much much more

 Changes made to areas: